catalinmpop/catnet/readme.txt

 3. FORMAT FOR COMMANDS

-•	3.1 CLIENT
+3.1 CLIENT

 The client will need to follow these formats to send messages through the GET and SET buttons:

 SET

-word1 word2 (words are separated by a space)
+	SET word1 word2 (words are separated by a space)

 	Example:

 	SET thanks obama

 GET

-word (one word, searches dictionary for that word and synonyms)
+	GET word (one word, searches dictionary for that word and synonyms)

 	Example:

 	GET obama

 REMOVE

-word (one word, searches dictionary for it and its synonyms)
+	REM word (one word, searches dictionary for it and its synonyms)

 	Example:

-REMOVE obama
+	REM obama

-•	3.2 SERVER
+3.2 SERVER

 The server will return the following messages after each command:

 SET

 	Notifies the user if the words are saved into the dictionary.

 GET

 	Gives the user back the specified word and all of its synonyms.

 REMOVE

 	Notifies the user that the word has been removed if it was there in the first place.

 4. SYNCRONIZATION